Individuals and Families

 Acredale House provides holistic care for adults over 50 years of age.
 Acredale specialises in a client centred approach for those individuals who may have some cognitive/ mental health issues or require additional physical support.
 The Centre offers individual assessment and activities that promote memory stimulation, activity and companionship in a safe and caring environment.

-Private clients are self-funding at a cost of £40 per day, this includes snacks, lunches and transport where needed.
+Private clients are self-funding at a cost of £45 per day, this includes snacks, lunches and transport where required within Bathgate, Blackburn, Armadale and Torphichen.

-Informal visits or contact can be made prior to referral.
-The Centre Manager can be contacted on manager.acredale@gmail.com or 01506 634288.
+informal Visits or contact can be made prior to referral.
+The Centre Manager can be contacted on info@acredalehouse.org.uk

 For a funded place, referral to the service is via a Health or Social Care Professional for example GP, Social Worker or Occupational Therapist.